 When inspecting the car, look for anything that looks unusual, any parts that don’t look genuine and the overall condition of both the interior and the exterior, just keep in mind that depending on the part they may be replaceable, there are a lot of Toyota recycled car parts in the market now a days.

 You should ask for a test-drive, ensuring to do this thoroughly to see how well it drives for yourself.

 While test-driving, ask the current owner about the car – what they think of it, any problems they’ve had in the past etc. this should give you an overall better idea of the vehicle and how it runs.

 Get a mechanic to do a thorough check

 Finally, if the buyer allows you (there’s no reason why they shouldn’t) you should ask a mechanic to do a final check of the vehicle, but please make sure you look for a professional that has gotten proper auto mechanic training.

 Ensure everything is the way it should be and that the car runs as expected.

-If the mechanic gives you the thumbs up, then you can proceed with your purchase for your new set of wheels.
+If the mechanic gives you the thumbs up, then you can proceed with your purchase for your new ford or any car brand you choose.

 Are you interested in purchasing a new car?